 These easy-to-make Guava Bars feature a buttery shortbread base, a layer of sweet and sticky guava paste, and a crumbly oat topping.
 If you're into guava, you've got to try this recipe!

 (This recipe was originally published in August 2016, but was updated with new photos and content in 2020).

 I love visiting the Caribbean and Latin America.
-I love tropical foods.
 There are simple ways to remind myself of some of my favorite food memories of trips to that region, and one of the easiest is to make foods or drinks using tropical fruit.
 Nothing brings me back like pineapple and coconut-infused Painkiller cocktails and desserts featuring guava.

-Enter these fantastic guava bars.
-They are crazy easy to make, and begin with a layer of basic shortbread, topped with sliced guava paste, and then finished with an oat-crumble topping.
-These not-too-sweet bar style cookies are really a treat for anyone who loves Guava!
-And I didn’t even have to fry them like I would have with the empanadas I had originally planned on making.
+These fantastic guava bars are crazy easy to make, and begin with a layer of basic shortbread, topped with sliced guava paste, and then finished with an oat-crumble topping.
+These not-too-sweet bar style cookies are really a treat for anyone who loves guava!

 Crumbly and buttery with a tropical flair, these guava bars would be perfect for any occasion and can easily be made year-round because they don't require fresh seasonal fruit.